 |Fanconi Anaemia (type C)|

-Further details about each disorder can be found by clicking on the disorder name above, with the exception of Glycogen storage disease which is not currently covered by JGD UK.
+Further details about each disorder can be found by clicking on the disorder name above.

 A summary table providing a brief overview of all the conditions included in the panel test is given in the link below: